 The parameter-specific modes in Fig. \ref{fig:wevector} are rather intuitive: the BAO/AP modes, denoted as $\alpha_{\bot}$ and $\alpha_{||}$, have clear ring-like structures, which are quasi-isotropic around the BAO scale, with an anisotropy therein to reflect the role of each parameter, \ie, the $\alpha_{\bot}$ and $\alpha_{||}$ mode shows a pattern of upweights across and along the LOS, respectively, which is as expected.
 The modes for $f\sigma_8$ and $b\sigma_8$, however, carry a high level of anisotropy, \ie, an obvious squashing pattern along the LOS, highlighting the RSD effect.
-These modes, upon which the observed $\xi(s,\mu)$ is projected for our analysis, along with the associated covariance matrix ${\bf C_V}$ defined in Eq. (\ref{eq:GammaV}), contain all the information for the parameters of interest, and we find that the shapes of these modes are robust against the specifications of the survey: they are largely insensitive to the effective redshift at which they are derived, and to the number density of the survey at the concerning redshift.
-This allows for a quick estimation of BAO and RSD parameters from a measured $\xi(s,\mu)$.
+These modes \yt{contain the decisive features for the desired parameters, and can be used to optimally filter the information content for each parameter in two-point CF.} We also present the weighting eigenvectors with respect to another parametrization for BAO, \ie\, the isotropic shift $\alpha$ and the anisotropic warping factor $\epsilon$ in Fig. \ref{fig:MwevectorII} of the Appendix.